-- If your Google account is relatively new, ramp up your sending volume slowly over several weeks before sending out larger quantities of emails.
+- If your email address or domain is relatively new, ramp up your sending volume slowly over several weeks before sending out larger quantities of emails.

 - When sending very short emails, disable open tracking in Mailshake.
 Emails that are light on text but contain images (open tracking adds a small, invisible image) are penalized by spam filters

 - Avoid including multiple images